Energy in Indonesia: Climate policies

 Indonesia aims to achieve net zero emissions by 2060 or sooner as part of its development goal to become an advanced economy by 2045.
+Indonesia is often classified as a laggard in terms of climate policy.

 Carbon tax

 Carbon tax provisions are regulated in Article 13 of Law 7/2021 in which a carbon tax is to be imposed on entities producing carbon emissions that have a negative impact on the environment.
 Based on Law 7/2021, the imposition of the carbon tax is to be carried out by a combination of two schemes, a carbon tax (cap and tax) and carbon trade (cap and trade).

 In the carbon trade scheme, individual or company ("entities") that produce emissions exceeding the cap are required to purchase emission permit certificates ("Sertifikat Izin Emisi"/SIE) from other entities that produce emissions below the cap.

 In addition, entities can also purchase emission reduction certificates ("Sertifikat Penurunan Emisi"/SPE).
 However, if the entity is unable to purchase SIE or SPE in full for the resulting emissions, the cap and tax scheme will apply where entities producing residual emissions that exceed the cap will be subject to carbon tax.

 Indonesia implemented a carbon tax in April 2022, initially targeting the power sector with intentions to expand to other sectors by 2025, based on readiness.
 This tax is part of a broader approach to decarbonization, regulated under the Law of the Harmonization of Tax Regulations.
 It complements a domestic emissions trading system (ETS) set to become mandatory by 2024.
 Non-compliant installations under the ETS will incur a carbon tax, linked to the domestic carbon market price.